mccright/rand-notes/Iowa-Issues-and-Data.md

 ### Water in Iowa
-* A [2019 University of Iowa study](https://desmoinesregister-ia.newsmemory.com?selDate=20221020&goTo=A007&artid=1) found Iowa leads the country in manure waste.
+* A [2019 University of Iowa study](https://desmoinesregister-ia.newsmemory.com?selDate=20221020&goTo=A007&artid=1) found Iowa leads the country in manure waste. (*In January 2025, Donnelle Eller wrote [in the Des Moines Register](https://desmoinesregister-ia.newsmemory.com?publink=1fb42590c_134f82c) that "Iowa [is] the nation’s top producers of corn, pork, eggs and ethanol, second-largest soybean grower and seventh-largest beef and turkey producer."*)
 * [751 rivers, streams, lakes, reservoirs and wetlands are considered impaired](https://desmoinesregister-ia.newsmemory.com?selDate=20221020&goTo=A007&artid=1) -- roughly half of Iowa’s waterways that were assessed.
 * In November 2024 the EPA was trying to get the Iowa DNR to add several rivers used as major sources of drinking water to their list of Impared waterways.
 Donnelle Eller [wrote in the Des Moines Register that](https://desmoinesregister-ia.newsmemory.com?publink=2876615d5_134d4ff):
 >States are required to evaluate their rivers, lakes, streams and reservoirs every two years to determine if they meet standards for drinking water, recreation, fishing and other uses.
 Then states are asked to put together water quality improvement plans.
 In 2022, Iowa had 597 impaired water segments.